What is holding people back from the life that they truly want to live?

 10. Spend more of your time in the present moment.

-By being in the present moment in your everyday life rather than in the past or a possible future in your mind you can replace more and more of the time you usually spend on overthinking things with just being here right now instead.
+By being in the present moment in your everyday life rather than in past mistakes and life experiences or a possible future in your mind you can replace more and more of the time you usually spend on overthinking things with just being here right now instead.

-Three ways that I often use to reconnect with the present moment are:
+Three ways that I often use to reconnect with the present moment and to practice mindfulness are:

 Slow down how you do whatever you are doing right now.
-Move slower, talk slower or ride your bicycle more slowly for example.
+Move slower, talk slower or ride your bicycle more slowly.
+Take slow and deep breaths.

 By doing so you become more aware of how you use your body and what is happening all around you right now.